matryer/is/README.md

 # is [![GoDoc](https://godoc.org/github.com/matryer/is?status.png)](http://godoc.org/github.com/matryer/is) [![Go Report Card](https://goreportcard.com/badge/github.com/matryer/is)](https://goreportcard.com/report/github.com/matryer/is) [![Build Status](https://travis-ci.org/matryer/is.svg?branch=master)](https://travis-ci.org/matryer/is)
-Lightweight testing mini-framework for Go.
+Professional lightweight testing mini-framework for Go.

 * Easy to write and read
 * [Beautifully simple API](https://godoc.org/github.com/matryer/is) with everything you need: `is.Equal`, `is.OK`, `is.NoErr`, and `is.Fail`